-Our bystander intervention training includes the use of the 4 "D"s:
+Our bystander intervention training includes the use of the 4 "D" s:

-- O Direct- Address the harasser with a short statement or question to point out threatening or inappropriate behavior in a safe, respectful manner. - Distract- Use a subtle and creative way to draw away or divert attention.
+- o Direct- Address the harasser with a short statement or question to point out threatening or inappropriate behavior safely, respectfully. - Distract- Use a subtle and creative way to draw away or divert attention.
 Directly engage the person being harassed without getting involved with the harasser or referring to the harassment.
-Instead, talk about something completely unrelated. - o Delegate- Get assistance from a third party - o Document Write down the details of the incident
+Instead, talk about something completely unrelated. - o Delegate- Get assistance from a third party - O Document Write down the details of the incident